 Day 1: Getting Started

-Set it aside in a warm place.
-Somewhere out of the way so that it can just do its thing.
-You won’t see any action this day.
+Set it aside, somewhere out of the way but in a warm place.
+You won’t see any visible action this day.

 *As a side note, in the past I have weighed my starter.
-I don’t find this extremely necessary but for those who need things to be highly technical, just use equal parts, 25grams of flour and water.
-On discard days, you will discard 50g of starter.
+I don’t find this extremely necessary but for those who need things to be exact, just use equal parts, 1:1 ratio, 25 grams of flour and 25 grams of water.

 Day 2: Repeat